-15 Review
+15. Review

-15.1 The Pay Policy Statement is reviewed annually and submitted to General Purposes Committee for noting and Council for approval.
-In the interests of improving accountability and transparency, all appointments made to posts attracting remuneration of £100,000 or more per annum and all severance packages of £100,000 or more during the previous financial year shall be highlighted to Full Council.
+- 15.1 The Pay Policy Statement is reviewed annually and submitted to the Human Resources Committee for noting and Council for approval.
+In the interests of improving accountability and transparency, all appointments made to posts attracting remuneration of £100,000 or more per annum and all severance packages of £100,000 or more during the previous financial year shall be highlighted to Full Council. - 15.2 Should changes to the Pay Policy be contemplated that would result in an amended statement being published in the year that it applies, these would be subject to a detailed consultation process before adoption by Full Council.

-Appendix 1
+Appendix 1 - Version Control